 Bachelor's Degree in Criminal Justice Administration - University of Phoenix

-Master of Arts in Counseling and Psychological Services- Saint Mary's University of Minnesota
+Master of Arts degree in Counseling and Psychological Services - Saint Mary's University of Minnesota

 Stacie’s favorite mantra is “It’s okay, to not be okay” as she understands the difficulties and adversities one can be faced with in life.
 Her work encompasses a compassion focused model and she incorporates CBT and DBT skills building.
 Stacie helps individuals find their value, worth, and authentic self, by re-configuring feelings of shame, guilt, fear, embarrassment, and self-criticism.
 At heart, Stacie loves to learn about her clients, hear their story, encourage their growth, and empower them with affirmation.
 Stacie’s an avid reader of psychological research and development and she often integrates psycho-education into sessions to build client awareness.
 Her areas of expertise include anxiety, depression, trauma and adjustments to life adversities, anger issues, self-growth, and couples counseling.
 Stacie works with individuals and couples ages 18 and up.